pinakiprasannadas2000/track_your_money_API/README.md

 This is a back-end REST API for tracking all incomes and expenses of a day and month.

 It contains a bunch of routes such as,
-  1) Available user routes are for
+  1) Available user routes are,
     i.
 Create account (User signup)
     ii.
 Login (User signin)
     iii.
 Logout